oxheadalpha/tezos-k8s/charts/snapshotEngine/README.md

 17. Add metadata to `base.json` and upload.
 18. Add metadata to artifact-specific json and upload.
 19. Get metadata from artifact json files (curl) for web page.
+20. Curls chain website page from chainWebsiteMarkdown
-20. Build web page with Jekyll
+21. Build web page with Jekyll with curled Markdown and metadata files
-21. Upload website files to S3
+22. Upload website files to S3